OipRDDinoSaric/ipc_linux_showcase/README.md

 In this case, condition variable is used as it offers a transfer of data from one thread to another in a thread safe manner and with RAII.
 They also synchronize the tasks, which enables simpler data transfer at the cost of the reading speed.
+Alternative would be adding a buffer between the threads.
+As pipe is used in the step before, it can buffer the messages that will be synchronous here, between two threads.
+Condition variable offers waiting on the notification of another task which is perfect for this seam.

 ### Consumer send acknowledge task and producer receive acknowledge task